 The Lower Thukela WTP and Hazelmere WTP are interconnected by the NCP-2.
 This allows operational leverage to supply Avondale and Honolulu Reservoirs from either of the WTP's.
 EWS intents maximising the demand at the Grange and Waterloo supply nodes, thereby relieving pressure on the Mgeni System.
-About 50 Ml/day will be supplied through these sales points.
+About 50 Ml/day will potentially be needed through these sales points over the next ten years until the uMkhomazi Water Project is commissioned.
 The additional 50 Ml/day will result in Hazelmere WTP reaching its capacity within the next five years.
-To relieve demand on this WTP, Avondale Reservoir will be supplied by the Lower Thukela WTP.
+To relieve demand on this WTP, The treatment capacity will be increased to 90 Ml/day and Avondale Reservoir will be supplied by the Lower Thukela WTP.
 This is likely to be the operating rule up to 2030 (assuming the uMkhomazi Water Project is commissioned by then).
-The system under this scenario is shown in Figure 12.34 and Figure 12.35.
+The system under this scenario is shown in Figure 12.35.
 When the uMkhomazi Water Project is operational then Waterloo and Grange will be supplied from the Durban Heights WTP.
 Thereafter, the NCSS will likely revert to the current operating rule as shown in Figure 12.36, and Figure 12.37.